UFC Paris start time, full fight details | Gane vs. Spivac

 After nine straight wins, Yanis Ghemmouri got the call up to the big show on short notice to fill in for Lucas Almeida, who bowed out of his Featherweight bout against William Gomis.
 Ghemmouri has a big opportunity in front of him in his first-ever UFC fight because it will be on the main card, so making a splash right away is of the utmost importance.
 As for Gomis, he isn’t trying to be anyone’s stepping stone because he wants to add to his ever-impressive 10-fight win streak, which includes winning his first two UFC fights.

-Morgan Charriere and Manolo Zecchini will make their UFC debut opposite one another.
+Morgan Charriere and Manolo Zecchini will make their UFC debuts opposite each other.
 Charriere is a Cage Warriors veteran riding a three-fight win streak.
 As for Zecchini, he has won two straight, which has been the story of his MMA career for the last six years.
 Indeed, he hasn’t managed to win three in a row since 2017, which has prevented him from picking up much steam.

 How The ‘Prelims’ Look:

-We have already discussed three of the five undercard fights in a previous section, so let’s dive in to take a look at the other two preliminary bouts.
+We have already discussed three of the five undercard fights in a previous section, so let’s dive in to take a look at the other two undercard bouts.

 In the Welterweight division, Ange Loosa is out to win his second straight inside the Octagon when he battles Rhys McKee.
 Loosa came up short against Mounir Lazzez in his UFC debut, but manages to pick up his first win with the promotion by taking A.J.
 Fletcher the distance and ultimately winning the unanimous decision.
 As for McKee, he is returning to the Octagon after a three-year hiatus.
 In his first run with the promotion back in 2020, he suffered back-to-back losses at the hands of Khamzat Chimaev and Alex Morono.
-But after earning three straight first-round TKO wins on the regional circuit he got an invite back and is out for his first win with the promotion.
+But, after earning three straight first round technical knockout wins on the regional circuit, he got an invite back and is out for his first win with the promotion.

 In the Bantamweight division, Farid Basharat will put his undefeated (10-0, 1-0 UFC) record on the line against Kleydson Rodriguez.
 Basharat — a Contender Series alum — won his UFC debut by defeating Da’Mon Blackshear via unanimous decision earlier this year at UFC 285: “Jones vs. Gane.”
 As for Rodriguez, he is 1-1 inside the Octagon, picking up his first win with the promotion thanks to a 59-second knockout win over Shannon Ross earlier this year.
 Both of these men came out of the Contender Series and both are looking to add some fresh blood to the mix in what is still a stacked 135-pound division.